Analysis: Three things we learned from Washington’s victory over the USC Trojans

 “When you see something that could be a big play, your eyes are going to get wide,” he said.
 “But I think it’s important to stay calm.
 Don’t let the moment get too big and make a mistake.
 You treat every run like it’s going to be a big run.
 And if it’s not, you just keep going.”

-Ahmed kept going, and going, and going on Saturday.
-He finished with a career-best 153 rushing yards, nine yards per carry and a touchdown.
-The Huskies rushed for 193 yards, 5.5 yards per carry and three scores; they’ve eclipsed 180 rushing yards and four yards per carry in all five games this season.
+Ahmed kept going, and going, and going Saturday.
+He finished with a career-best 153 rushing yards, 9 yards per carry and a touchdown.
+The Huskies rushed for 193 yards, 5.5 yards per carry and three scores; they’ve eclipsed 180 rushing yards and 4 yards per carry in all five games this season.

 So, yes: Ahmed is officially healthy, as is the Husky ground game.

-“I think the one (Ahmed) run was what made it a career day,” head coach Chris Petersen said, “and that was game-changing.”
+“I think the one (Ahmed) run was what made it a career day,” coach Chris Petersen said, “and that was game-changing.”

 The Husky kickers came through

-Finally, we’ve reached the special teams appreciation segment.
+Finally, we’ve reached the special-teams appreciation segment.

 Or, more specifically, the kicker appreciation segment.

-Place kicker Peyton Henry converted two more field goals, from 28 and 35 yards, on Saturday.
-The sophomore, who was recently placed on scholarship, has knocked through all nine field goal attempts and 22 extra points through five games this season.
+Kicker Peyton Henry converted two more field goals, from 28 and 35 yards.
+The sophomore, who was recently placed on scholarship, has knocked through all nine field-goal attempts and 22 extra points through five games this season.

 9-9 on field goals.